 The Manaslu Himalayan region is an adventurous trekking region in Nepal.
 The beauty of Manaslu is unpredictable.
-The trekking to Manaslu area is considered one of the finest destination of Nepal.
+The trekking to the Manaslu area is considered one of the finest destinations of Nepal.

-The area is highlighted by two culture; Gorkha which is the ancestral seat of the reigning Shah dynasty and the temple of Manakamana.
+The area is highlighted by two cultures; Gorkha which is the ancestral seat of the reigning Shah dynasty and the temple of Manakamana.

 The best season to visit the region is from March to May in spring and September to December during the winter.

 Note: below trekking hours, altitudes and distances are approximate, and absolutely for general idea only.

 - Day 1: Arrive at Kathmandu airport (1,302m/4,270ft)

 Upon arrival at Tribhuwan International airport, our representative will be awaiting you to welcome with Nepal Sanctuary Treks placard.
 You will be then escorted and transfer to hotel.
 Further details and short preliminary briefing will be provided after transferring to the hotel.
 Stay overnight in Hotel.